AlexIn-Tech/robocopy-networkshares-mirror/README.md

 - `/W:30`: Wait 30 seconds between retries.
 - `/LOG+:%logfile%`: Write the output of the command to the specified log file.

+## Logging

+The script includes a `forfiles` command to delete log files that are older than 3 days.
+This helps to prevent the log directory from filling up with old log files.

 ## Tips

 - You can customize the options used by `robocopy` by modifying the script.
 For example, you can change the retry count or wait time by modifying the `/R` and `/W` options.